 When bar guests request a “bartender’s choice” cocktail containing absinthe from Dzu Nguyen, the beverage director for Horsefeather in San Francisco, his go-to is this riff on an Espresso Martini.
-Its name is a play on the classic absinthe-and-Champagne cocktail Death in the Afternoon.
+Its name, Death by Morning, is a play on the classic absinthe-and-Champagne cocktail Death in the Afternoon, created by author Ernest Hemingway, and Nguyen’s creation incorporates elements of both drinks.

 - 3/4 ounce Vieux Pontarlier absinthe